phillipdavidstearns/webapp-workshop/guides/remote.md

 ## A Simple Python Web Application

 There are a number of different web application frameworks in Python.
 I've grown fond of Tornado.
 Others that exist are Django, Flask, and FastAPI.
-Each has their srengths and weaknesses, which of course are beyond the scope of this workshop to cover.
+Each has their strengths and weaknesses, which of course are beyond the scope of this workshop to cover.
 You could also use Node.js to build a web application and spin it up at port 3000 as well.

 For this example, we're using a python one-liner to launch a simple http server and serve up an index.html file.